AngelynDisguise/Gentopia-Mason/README.md

 Now you are all set!
 Let's create your first Gentopia Agent.

-## Quick Start: Clone a Vanilla LLM Agent
+## Quick Start: Clone a Anthropic Claude Agent
 GentPool has provided multiple template LLM agents.
-To get started, we will clone the "vanilla agent" from `GentPool/gentpool/pool/vanilla_template` with the following command:
+To get started, we will clone the "vanilla agent" from `GentPool/gentpool/pool/anthropic_template` with the following command:

 **For Linux/Mac**
 ```
-./clone_agent vanilla_template <your_agent_name>
+./clone_agent anthropic_template <your_agent_name>
 ```

 **For Windows (Windows Powershell)**
 ```
-.\clone_agent.bat vanilla_template <your_agent_name> #note the .bat file
+.\clone_agent.bat anthropic_template <your_agent_name> #note the .bat file
 ```

 This command will initiate an agent template under `./GentPool/gentpool/pool/<your_agent_name>`.
-The agent configuration can be found in `./GentPool/gentpool/pool/<your_agent_name>/agent.yaml` (note the agent type `vanilla`).
+The agent configuration can be found in `./GentPool/gentpool/pool/<your_agent_name>/agent.yaml` (note the agent type `anthropic_template`).
 The vanilla prompt it uses can be found in the source code of `Gentopia`; see `./Gentopia/gentopia/prompt/vanilla.py`.

 You can now run your agent via:
 ```